Rhinemann/mage-hack/Core.md

 > You can buy this SFX multiple times specifying a new Effect each time.
 >
 > *Swift Warding:* When your action includes a Sphere, you can gain a d6 Moving Too Fast complication to keep a second effect die as a Magical Aegis asset.

+## Character Creation

+### Step 0: Get a character sheet

+Todo.

+### Step 1: Choose Distinctions

+- One for your personality, or motivation;
+- One for your Sleeper life;
+- One for your affiliation with a Group of Magi.
+> Examples: A Hermetic Mage, A Verbena Witch, A NWO Agent…;

+Each of your distinctions benefits from the Hinder SFX:

+> *Hinder:* Roll a d4 instead of a d8 for a distinction to earn 1 PP.

+### Step 2: Assign Attributes

+Each attribute defaults to d8 and can be stepped up at the expense of another.

+### Step 3: Assign Skills

+15 points to step up skills, which are the ones listed in the main Cortex Prime handbook, maximum skill at character creation is d10.

+As a general guide, 9 points represent what you learned from your Sleeper Life and 6 represent what you’ve learned since Awakening.

+### Step 4: Powers

+All Magi Possess True Magick power set, though alternative names are possible (Spheres, Enlightened Science, Ars Magia).
+You have 6 points to spend on sphere rating, starting on d4, maximum Sphere rating at character creation is d8.
+At least one point must be assigned to Tradition’s affinity Sphere, to reflect your training in Tradition’s specialty.

+### Step 5: Assign Specialties, Signature Assets, and additional Powers

+Players have 9 points to spend on these options:

+- One point to buy a Signature Asset;
+- One point to step up a Signature Asset;
+- One point to buy a Specialty;
+- Two points to buy a new Power;
+- Two points to step your Power up;
+- Two points for a new SFX;

+In Mage, Signature Assets represent your social connections, special equipment, status in Sleeper or Awakened society, special arcane knowledge, Sancta etc, so almost anything that is not innate to your character but is important to them.

+### Step 6: Assign universal SFX, Limits and Quintessence Pool

+Write down universal SFX.
+Assign 2d6 to the Quintessence pool.

 ## Stress & Trauma